watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Deploying multiple instances of the same network service function in an SRv6 domain enables the implementation of SFC as a multipath.
 In such scenarios, stateful network service functions like FW or NAT MUST establish state-sharing mechanisms among SRv6 Service Function Nodes.
-Additionally, Service Segments that provide stateless network service functions can achieve geographically efficient delivery by utilizing Anycast-SIDs.
+Additionally, service segments that provide stateless network service functions can achieve geographically efficient delivery by utilizing Anycast-SIDs.

 ## End.AN-based Service Segment Provisioning
-By utilizing End.AN at an SR segment endpoint node, End.AN can be realized for providing Service Segments natively in SRv6.
+By utilizing End.AN at an SR segment endpoint node, End.AN can be realized for providing service segments natively in SRv6.
 Simultaneously, this enables the provisioning of network service functions at any location based on customer demand within the SR domain.

-Functions with the same role MAY be assigned as the same Service Segment within the SR domain.
+Functions with the same role MAY be assigned as the same service segment within the SR domain.
-By using Anycast-SIDs, multiple nodes can be grouped as part of the same Service Segment.
+By using Anycast-SIDs, multiple nodes can be grouped as part of the same service segment.

 End.AN MAY have optional arguments that can be passed as parameters to bound network service functions.